icy-arctic-fox/spectator/README.md

 If you find yourself trying to shoehorn in functionality or unsure how to write a test, please create an [issue](https://gitlab.com/arctic-fox/spectator/issues/new) for it.
-We want to make it as easy as possible to write specs and keep it elegant.
+We want to make it as easy as possible to write specs and keep your code clean.
-We may come up with a better solution or even introduce a feature to support your needs.
+We may come up with a solution or even introduce a feature to support your needs.

 NOTE: Due to the way this shard uses macros, you may find that some code you would expect to work, or works in other spec libraries, creates syntax errors.
-If you run into this, please create an issue so that we may help you find a solution.
+If you run into this, please create an issue so that we may help you resolve it.

 Features
 --------